otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-adts.md

 However, sets have some limitations as well.
 Because they do not preserve the order of the items, sets are not suitable for storing data that needs to be accessed in a specific order.
 Additionally, sets do not allow duplicate items, which means that they cannot be used to store data that requires multiple copies of the same item.

-Overall, sets are a useful data structure that can be used to store and manipulate collections of data in which the order of the items is not important, and the focus is on the items themselves.
+Sets are a useful data structure that can be used to store and manipulate collections of data in which the order of the items is not important, and the focus is on the items themselves.

 ## Map